comp-medchem/LigExtract/README.md

 **5.** Run LigExtract for your query proteins in your *_uniprot_list.txt file (without cleaning-up at the end).
 You can use the *cluster* mode if you want to keep all ligands (recommended for molecular docking, binding sites study, etc):

         ligextract.sh -d myproteins -r 2.5 -o cluster -c no

-Alternatively use the *filter* mode when you want a list of deduplicated ligands:

-        ligextract.sh -d myproteins -r 2.5 -o filter -c no

-Cluster mode with clean-up at the end (i.e. removing all *.cif files):
+Cluster mode with clean-up at the end (i.e. removing all raw *.pdb files converted from *.cif):

         ligextract.sh -d myproteins -r 2.5 -o cluster -c yes